frequency-chain/frequency/designdocs/user-handles.md

 ### Handle replay attack

 To prevent replay attacks, the chain will require a mortality period for handles.
-This can be included in signed payload from user as a `expiration` field.
+This can be included in the user's signed payload as an `expiration` field.
 The chain will check if the `expiration` is greater than the current block number.
 If not, the transaction will fail.

 ### Handling Race Conditions